formagGinoo/GuiLongchaoReverse/README.md

 ## 7. Conclusions
 Thanks for reading this far in the article.
 If u find it helpful or you found helpful the tools i provived because leave a star.
 Thanks.
+This his has been a great learning experience on what obfuscation layers can be implemented to make lua bytecode more secure from decompilation, and also it has been a great learning experience on how game developers can costomize an existing framework to make it more suitable for their needs.